openethereum/openethereum.github.io/Validator-Set-Tutorial-1.md

 ```

 This means that a fixed list of validators will be used from block 0. `Node0`'s address is the only one authorised to seal blocks.
-To make sure the file is valid, launch `Node0` using the command `parity --config ./node0.toml` and verify that you do not get any error in the console.
+To make sure the file is valid, launch `Node0` using the command `openethereum --config ./node0.toml` and verify that you do not get any error in the console.

 You should see lines like the following every 5s:
 ```bash